JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Convolution / MaxPool
 ---
 I implemented a similar architecture to NVidia's [end-to-end model](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 Similar to other student's architecture, [here]() and [here]() as well as NVidia's, a common tactic is to extract more and more feature layers with each subsequent convolutional layer.
 The reasoning is that each convolution layer extracts higher and higher levels of abstractions from the previous convolution layer.
 This is why I chose the depth of each of my convolution layers to be 32, 64, and 128.
-Below is a peek of the model's feature maps for each convlution layer for a single test image.
-The first convolution layer containes 32 feature maps.
-Areas with more white resemble high-activations areas - parts of the nerual network that become 'excited' and propogate deeper into the network.
+Below is a peek of the model's feature maps for each convolution layer for a single test image.
+The first convolution layer contains 32 feature maps.
+Areas with more white resemble high-activations areas - parts of the neural network that become 'excited' and propagate deeper into the network.

 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/conv-layer-1.png)